Boy (novel): Autobiography?

 The New York Times, in Hanley's "Obituary", described Boy as "Mr. Hanley's partly autobiographical novel".
-However, Hanley did not run away to sea when he was thirteen but worked as a clerk for four years, before signing on as an ordinary seaman on the SS Nitonian, when he was seventeen.
+However, Hanley did not run away to sea when he was thirteen but worked as a clerk for four years, before signing on as an ordinary seaman on SS Nitonian, when he was seventeen.
 According to Hanley's son Liam, his father laughed at the suggestion that Boy was autobiographical.
 Hanley refers to Boy, though not naming it, in "a short reminiscence entitled 'Oddfish', " in his collection of essays and sketches Don Quixote Drowned (1953).
 In this essay Hanley describes "how a young seaman overhears a conversation on the bridge of a ship, from which emerges ... the central figure" of the novel.